Alpha-GPT: Human-AI Interactive Alpha Mining for Quantitative Investment: System Architecture

-This layer serves a search enhancement function in Alpha-GPT.
-Specifically, it implements an algorithmic alpha mining workflow by taking seed alphas and improving them with the received search commands and configurations from AlphaBot, and pushes the most appropriate alphas back to AlphaBot.
-It consists of four modules: the \textbf{algorithmic alpha search} module generates alpha candidates according to the commands from AlphaBot, qualified alphas are selected from these candidates using the \textbf{evaluation and backtesting} module, these alphas are further pruned according to a specific prediction target (e.g., contribution to the return of future 10 days) in the \textbf{alpha selection} module, and the final alphas are ``one-click'' deployed by the \textbf{alpha deployment} module to guarantee the smoothness and correctness of real-time computing during online trading.
+\paragraph{Algorithmic Alpha Mining} This layer serves the search enhancement function in Alpha-GPT.
+It implements an algorithmic workflow by taking the seed alphas generated by AlphaBot and iteratively improving them based on received search commands and configurations.
+The layer consists of four modules.
+The \textbf{Alpha Search Enhancement} module uses techniques like genetic programming to generate a diverse set of alpha candidates.
+Qualified alphas are then filtered by the \textbf{Evaluation and Backtesting} module, which assesses performance against historical data.
+These alphas are further pruned and scored by the \textbf{Alpha Selection} module to remove redundancies and identify the most valuable signals.
+Finally, the \textbf{Alpha Deployment} module prepares the finished alphas for live trading, ensuring the smoothness and correctness of real-time computation.